 Repairing the Fright Light

 Retailers are providing customers with an experience.
 The experience begins when the customer walks through the door.
 Whether or not it ends at the cash register often has a lot to do with the lighting in a little room.
 How have you improved your fitting room lighting?
-Drop us a line on Facebook, Twitter, Google Plus, LinkedIn, Pinterest or Instagram or leave a comment below.
+Drop us a line on Facebook, Twitter, LinkedIn, or Pinterest or leave a comment below.